An $O(n^3)$ time algorithm for the maximum-weight limited-capacity many-to-many matching: The maximum weight LCMM algorithm on bipartite graphs

-A \textit {complete connection} between two sets is a connection that in which each element of one set is connected to all elements of the other set.
-We show each set of the vertices by a rectangle and the complete connection between them by a line connecting the two corresponding rectangles.
+In a \textit {complete connection} between two sets, each element of one set is connected to all the elements of the other set.
+We show each set of vertices by a rectangle and the complete connection between two sets by a line connecting the two corresponding rectangles.